‘Broke my heart:’ Hundreds of bikers help celebrate birthday of boy with autism, after just 3 friends RSVPed

 Thomas Karna has autism, and he was also born with a congenital diaphragmatic hernia, or CDH.
 His stomach and intestines had migrated into his chest, requiring a lengthy hospital stay as a newborn.

-“So amazing to know that these people came here for me — to celebrate me,” said Thomas Karna.
+"So amazing to know that all these people came here for me -- to celebrate me," said Thomas Karna.

-The icing on the cake for Thomas was a ride with his dad, and hundreds of new friends.
+The icing on the cake for Thomas was a ride with his dad, and hundreds of his newest friends.

-“Thomas was right there in the lead!” said Stephanie Lovejoy, who helped organize this party.
+"Thomas was right there in the lead!" said Stephanie Lovejoy, who helped organize the party.

 It was certainly a birthday Thomas will never forget.